AlienLime/QueueEnv-SC2/README.md

-# RL-SC2-bot
+# QueueEnv-SC2
-An SC2 bot trained using RL to perform different tasks
+An SC2 environment for training agents with reinforcement learning